All Episodes

 So yeah, there were some comments that Putin made after his press conference, or I guess it was in the press conference after his meeting with Emmanuel Macron recently.

-And there was some talk of moving some missiles and what have you.
+And there's some talk of moving some missiles and what have you.

 This may be interpreted as a direct threat of nuclear war and escalation, but, you know, either way, it's not great, but I think Alex might be a little bit buckwild on this.

-It's important to understand any kind of threat that Russia may be making vis-a-vis discussing their nuclear capabilities in the context of political history, because Putin and his administration do this often.
+It's important to understand any kind of threat that Russia may be making vis-a-vis discussing their nuclear capabilities in the context of political history, because Putin and his administration do this a lot.

 jordan holmes